Formal Operational Stage - Piaget's 4th Stage (Examples)

 Throughout the child’s development, they start to expand their world.
 In the sensorimotor stage, their world consists of only what is directly in front of them.
 If something is out of sight or earshot, it no longer exists.

-As they begin to develop object permanence, they start to understand that the world exists beyond what they can physically see, hear, or touch.
-In the concrete operational stage, children begin to apply the rules of logic to things and rules that they know exist.
+As they develop object permanence, they understand that the world exists beyond what they can physically see, hear, or touch.
+In the concrete operational stage, children begin to apply the rules of logic to things and rules they know exist.

 In this final stage, they begin to expand their worldview further.
 They begin to develop abstract thought.
 They can apply logic to situations that don’t follow the rules of the physical world.